-- The red emergency call bells are located in the bedrooms, bathrooms, Orange Room and Front desk. - Use the emergency call bell for when help is needed urgently e.g. child has stopped breathing, has a prolonged seizure or you need help immediately. - These ring through the hospital and the staff downstairs will come up as well. - A red light shows out side the room, that has activated the emergency call bell and on an indicator panel.
-If you hear the emergency bell go to see if your assistance is required (Ensuring the safety of your patients first)
+- The red emergency call bells are located in the bedrooms, bathrooms, Orange Room and Front desk. - Use the emergency call bell for when help is needed urgently e.g. child has stopped breathing, has a prolonged seizure or you need help immediately. - These ring through the hospital. - A red light shows out side the room, that has activated the emergency call bell and on an indicator panel.
+If you hear the emergency bell go to see if your assistance is required (Ensuring the safety of your patients first).